Bring Rustic Charm to Your Bedroom with These Farmhouse Design Ideas

 Non-matching nightstands and bedside lamps

 One of the best things about farmhouse style is that it can be very budget-friendly.
-If you scour antique and vintage shops for finds, you’re sure to discover bargains that no one else will have.
+If you scour antique and vintage shops for finds, you’ll discover bargains no one else will have.
 Other budget ideas include:

 Use old barn doors or wooden shutters as a headboard.